AndrewFelt/twil/README.md

 [Twilio](https://www.twilio.com/) is a cloud service that allows for programatic sending and receiving calls, texts, chat, etc

-[Prometheus](https://prometheus.io/) is an open source monitoring solution that allows for monitoring, instrument, and alerting infrastructure and applications
+[Prometheus](https://prometheus.io/) is an open source monitoring solution that allows for monitoring, instrumenting, and alerting on infrastructure and applications

 twil takes usage data from Twilio and allows it to be exported to Prometheus.